ironhacks/showcase-readme-public/README.md

 Time frame: 02/05/2019 to 02/20/2019.

-In this IronHacks, we implemented a three treatments:
+In this IronHacks, we implemented a two treatments:

-a) Within subject treatment: Different level of solution transparency.
+a) Solution transparency

-b) No transparency at all.
+b) Solution transparency with component similarity index

-c) Solution transparency.

 https://ironhacks.github.io/showcase-2019-spring-jdrodriguezrui/